Please introduce yourself and where you’re from!

 Do you have any advice for JETs who might be looking into a similar pathway after their time on the program?

 Network, network, network!
 Once upon a time, I hated that word, especially being an introvert.
-However, it really helps to know someone at companies you are interested in working in.
+However, it really helps to know someone at companies you are interested in working for.
 They can tell you about open positions before they are advertised to the general public, and very likely will be able to help you get an interview.
 One way to network is by becoming a member or volunteer in community organizations.
 Joining a committee is a great way to develop leadership skills while meeting key people in the club, who may often turn out to be people with hiring power.
 You’d be surprised how many expats in Japan first arrived as JET participants.

 Make business cards and write follow up e-mails to the people you meet to start playing “catch ball” with them.
 It takes time to build up trust which seems to be another important factor in finding a job.